Finity-Alpha/OpenVoiceChat/README.md

 pip install openvoicechat[piper,xtts]
 ```

-similarly "piper" can be replaced by any of the following
+similarly "piper" and "xtts" can be replaced by any of the following
 - piper
 - vosk
 - llama